On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Introduction

 This paper is organized as follows.
 Search for burst components and analyses covering the full burst episodes in gamma-ray band with \textit{Insight}-HXMT/HE, GECAM-B and \textit{Fermi}/GBM are described in Section~\ref{section2}.
 Temporal analysis of soft X-ray emission detected by Swift/XRT and Chandra are presented in Section~\ref{section3}, focusing on the power-law decay slope with different start time.
-Discussions on the plausible progenitor models and interpretation of the observations are depicted in Section~\ref{section4}.
+Discussions on the plausible progenitor models are depicted in Section~\ref{section4}, followed by interpretation of the observations in Section \ref{sec_discussions}.
 Summary and conclusion are given in section~\ref{section5}.

 Please note that all parameter errors in this work are for 68\% confidence level if not otherwise stated.